-The 2 Most Important Strategies to Save Money on Medical Costs
+The 9 Top Ways to Save on Medical Costs

 Medical costs can be insane.
 But a little research could save you thousands of dollars on your next trip to the doctor’s office.

 Getting affordable health care is often challenging.
 Health insurance is complicated, and medical costs seem completely unpredictable.
 But while health insurance may be difficult to understand, knowing how yours works and how to shop around could save you hundreds — or even thousands — of dollars per year.
 Here are some of the best ways to save on medical costs.

 1. Know Your Health Insurance